bartekd97/gdDelaunay/README.md

 To calcualte it, Bowyer-Watson algorithm originally generates super-triangle that contains all points.
 Unfortunetly, it wasn't giving good results on marginal points, so I've decided to implement "super-rectangle".
 It means that you need to specify a ractangle, that will contains all points.
+If you won't specify such rectangle - it will be calcualted automatically

 After that you can generate list of triangles, that will also contains **border triangles** - triangles that share rectange corner.
 Those triangles improves Voronoi diagram generation but for triangulation you will most likely don't want them.
 You can remove them with `remove_border_triangles()` function or manually check `is_border_triangle()` while processing them in a loop.

+Simillar thing happens after making Voronoi cells from triangles.
+Sites on rectangle edges tend to be quite stretched out and that's because there were no point behind to calcualte it properly.
+You can remove such sites using `remove_border_sites()` function or manually check `is_border_site()` while processing them in a loop.
+In future I plan to automatically clip such sites to rectangle boundary.

 ## Example